nixu-corp/NixuCyberBogies/Gameplay instructions/Gameplay instructions.md

 5. The Player in Turn explains all threats (attacks + motivation) they came up with
 6. Other players can comment if they know existing mitigations or that the threat is irrelevant
 7. Players mark their points so far
-8. Other player take turns, starting from the left of Player in Turn, explain additional threats they found
+8. Other players take turns, starting from the left of Player in Turn, and explain the additional threats they found
 9. Other players can comment if they know existing mitigations or that the threat is irrelevant
 10. Players mark their points so far
 11. The second player (to the left) picks a Cyber Bogie card